 “Adultery is an equal opportunity sin.
 It transcends social standing, intelligence, age, race, religion, and spiritual maturity (p.
 101).”
 Gary & Mona Shriver in Unfaithful

 “Fantasy can produce chemicals called chatecholamines in the pleasure centers of the brain that positively alter mood and even have a narcotic-like effect.
-The addict then uses these effects to escape unpleasant emotions, to change negative feelings to positive feelings, and even to reduce stress (p.
-29-30).”
-Mark Laaser in Healing the Wounds of Sexual Addiction
+The addict then uses these effects to escape unpleasant emotions, to change negative feelings to positive feelings, and even to reduce stress so sometimes is good they can fulfill these fantasies with the help of services from Skip the games online”.

 “Each of us is unique in how we’re tempted to lust (p.
 62)…It helps me to remember that my eyes are actively obeying my heart.
 They don’t have a mind of their own (p.
 74).”
 Joshua Harris in Sex Is Not the Problem (Lust Is)